jhpyle/docassemble/_docs/questions.md

 Instead of using `buttons`, you can use `choices` to get a radio list instead of a selection of buttons.

-{% include side-by-side.html demo="sets-exit-choices" %}
+{% include side-by-side.html demo="exit-choices" %}

 The functionality is the same.

 [`review`]: {{ site.baseurl }}/docs/fields.html#review
 [multi-user interview]: {{ site.baseurl }}/docs/roles.html